Aadipatne/Project-1-Videos/README.md

 # Project 1 - EDA

-This project performs exploratory data analysis on a dataset.
+This project performs exploratory data analysis on a dataset of youtube videos based on views and likes.

 ## Files
 - data.csv : Dataset